kissyyy/conversation-simple-k8s/README.md

 * Create a Kubernetes secret to store the credentials for the app
 * Deploy the app to a Kubernetes cluster.

+## Acknowledgements

+This repo is based on the Watson Developer Cloud team's awesome [conversation-simple application](https://github.com/watson-developer-cloud/conversation-simple).
+Many thanks to that team for their excellent work.

 ## Before you begin

 * Get on the IBM Cloud